lorenzo/row-locker/README.md

 ## Configuration

-Any table to which oyu wish to apply RowLocker needs to have the following columns:
+Any table to which you wish to apply RowLocker needs to have the following columns:

 * `locked_time`: `DATETIME`
 * `locked_by` (optional) Can be of any type that identify your users (INT, VARCHAR, UUID...)